NatLabRockies/OpenStudio-HPXML-Calibration/docs/search_config.md

 ### The choices in the config file adjust the following hpxml values

 If your model doesn't contain any of them, that field is ignored.
+For instance, if your model doesn't include a permanent spa, calibration will not fail because of that, nor will it create a spa.
+We hope it behaves the way a reasonable person would expect it to.

 ### misc_load_multiplier_choices